-The Dilumacad Underwater Tunnel: one of El Nido’s wonders!
+The Dilumacad Underwater Tunnel: One of El Nido’s Marvels!

-• Current: Possible swell when wind from North
+- Current: Possible swell when wind is from the North

-If you are lucky: Eagle or Devil ray at the exit/entrance
+Keep an Eye Out for Eagle or Devil Rays at the exit/entrance